matt2ology/mgmt117-business-ethics-and-society/chapter-09-ethics-reporting-systems/README.md

 9.4 Discuss the importance of an effective ethics assist line.

-9.5 Describe the negative outcomes whistleblowing has on both the whistleblower and the organization.
+9.5 Describe the negative outcomes whistle-blowing has on both the whistle-blower and the organization.